BillLiu545/Personal-Mixed-Small-Projects-Portfolio/README.md

 # Meditation Player (requires Sprite2.java to Work)
 A custom-built meditation player with moving bubbles!

-# Make your own Pizza
+# Make your own Pizza (MakeAPizza.java
 Create your own custom pizza with custom JavaFX brush and canvas implementations!

+# Make your own Certificate
+With this program, you can design your own certificate.
+You can edit the text/messages and change the background theme to customize the certificate.